-- To develop a personal program of learning to foster continued professional growth with guidance from the professional staff. - To participate in supervised patient care commensurate with my scope of training and licensure. - To participate fully in the educational and scholarly activities of the training program; to meet all program requirements; to demonstrate the knowledge, skills, and attitudes defined by the program; and to assume responsibility for teaching and supervising other residents and students as required. - To adhere at all times to the highest standards of integrity, professionalism, and ethical conduct for the profession.
-The resident will comply with the "Pharmacy Services Standard of Excellence" policy. - To participate appropriately in hospital and staff activities, and to adhere to established practices, procedures, and policies of the hospital in which I am training.
-Included is maintenance of and successful completion of hospital and department competencies within the specified time frame. - To be compliant with all electronic evaluations in PharmAcademicTM within the timeframe of the specific learning experiences as defined by the preceptors, the program and ASHP.
+- To develop a personal program of learning to foster continued professional growth with guidance from the professional staff. - To participate in supervised patient care commensurate with my scope of training and licensure. - To participate fully in the educational and scholarly activities of the training program; to meet all program requirements; to demonstrate the knowledge, skills, and attitudes defined by the program; and to assume responsibility for teaching and supervising other residents and students as required. - To always adhere to the highest standards of integrity, professionalism, and ethical conduct for the profession. - To participate appropriately in hospital and staff activities, and to adhere to established practices, procedures, and policies of the hospital in which I am training.
+Included is maintenance of and successful completion of hospital and department competencies within the specified time frame. - To be compliant with all electronic evaluations in PharmAcademic[TM] within the timeframe of the specific learning experiences as defined by the preceptors, the program and ASHP.
 A 30-day, 60-day and 90-day evaluation will be completed and sent to human resources.
 This evaluation will be completed by the Residency Program Director (RPD) with input from the preceptors that have been involved in the training of the resident to date. - To maintain required training qualifications for practice and to obtain re-certification in a timely manner, if needed.
 The resident will be required to obtain pharmacy licensure by the Commonwealth of Kentucky (Kentucky State board of Pharmacy) by September 1st.
 The incoming resident must have a graduate intern license with the Kentucky Board of Pharmacy during the time that the resident is on-site and pursuing pharmacist licensure.
-The resident is subject to termination and release from the PGY1 pharmacy residency program for failure to obtain Kentucky licensure by September 1st.
-Until licensure is obtained, the resident will practice as an intern under the direct supervision of a licensed pharmacist.
-If resident fails to become licensed by September 1st, then the resident may be dismissed from the training program.
-A resident must complete 8 months (2/3) of their residency training experience as a licensed pharmacist.
+The resident is subject to termination and release from the PGY-1 pharmacy residency program for failure to obtain Kentucky licensure by September 1st.
+Until licensure is obtained, the resident will be practice under as an intern under the direct supervision of a licensed pharmacist.
+If resident fails to become licensed by September

+1st, then the resident may be dismissed from the training program.
+Resident must complete 8 months (2/3) of their residency training experience as a licensed pharmacist.